Vignesh0408/Vignesh-Ambaykar.Github.io/README.md

 Passionate about securing systems and optimizing security workflows, I continuously explore innovative solutions to mitigate emerging threats.

 ## Objective
-[Provide Objective - ]

 My journey in technology has fueled my passion for cybersecurity, with a strong focus on security operations and threat detection.
 I am eager to apply my skills in automation and incident response to protect digital infrastructures and contribute to a Security Operations Center (SOC) as a Security Analyst

 ## Skills
-[Provide skills and associated project.
-Make sure to hyperlink the project - Remove this afterwards]]

 | Skill                                         | Associated Project         |
 |-----------------------------------------------|----------------------------|
 | Log Analysis with Splunk & Sysmon          | <a href="https://medium.com/@vignesh3967/simulating-cyber-attack-and-analyzing-logs-in-an-active-directory-home-lab-with-splunk-640c4f88e667">Active Directory Home Lab with Splunk</a> |